lorensen/VTKExamples/src/Python.md

 [DisplacementPlot](/Python/VisualizationAlgorithms/DisplacementPlot) | vtkColorTransferFunction vtkWarpVector vtkVectorDot | Show modal lines for a vibrating beam.
 [ElevationBandsWithGlyphs](/Python/Visualization/ElevationBandsWithGlyphs) | vtkBandedPolyDataContourFilter vtkLookupTable vtkColorSeries vtkGlyph3D | Demonstrates the coloring of a surface by partitioning the elevation into bands and using arrows to display the normals on the surface.
 [ExponentialCosine](/Python/VisualizationAlgorithms/ExponentialCosine) | vtkWarpScalar | Carpet plots.
 Visualization of an exponential cosine function.
 Function values are indicated by surface displacement.
 Colors indicate derivative values.
+[FrogSlice](/Python/Visualization/FrogSlice) | vtkMetaImageReader | Photographic slice of frog (upper left), segmented frog (upper right) and composite of photo and segmentation (bottom).
+The purple color represents the stomach and the kidneys are yellow.
 [GlyphTable](/Python/Visualization/GlyphTable) | vtkGlyph3D | Vary the shapes of glyphed points using a glyph table [Hanoi](/Python/Visualization/Hanoi)|  | Towers of Hanoi.
 [Hawaii](/Python/Visualization/Hawaii)| vtkElevationFilter vtkColorSeries vtkLookupTable | Visualize elevations by coloring the scalar values with a lookup table.